 I too worked for a company led by a president and EVP who made it clear that EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) was their top priority.
 It was so clear to us that we, the senior managers, created a new catch phrase to greet each other.
-Instead of saying “Hey Steve,” we’d point to each other and say “It’s all about the EBITDA!”
+Instead of saying “Hey, Steve,” when we saw each other in the office, we’d point to each other and say “It’s all about the EBITDA!”
 I kid you not.

 That was the corporate culture.
 It was all about the EBITDA.
 In fact, I was reprimanded by my boss for even mentioning that we should work on improving employee engagement.
 Employee engagement was not a priority.

 Within that corporate culture, a very strong sub-culture began to emerge under my boss, the EVP.
 The EVP was a workaholic.
 He had no kids and a wife who was also a busy professional.
 The EVP would come into work at 7:00 a.m. and often leave after 6:30 p.m.
 He would then work from home sending us emails until late at night.
 The EVP would derisively refer to employees who arrived and left work on time as “9 to 5ers.”
 We learned very quickly that to have any chance at getting a good performance rating from him, we too needed to come in early, leave late, and respond to emails at night.